 Sharp blue sky contrasted the cold and wet shaded walkways of Eugene.
 Fast moving clouds filtered almost crystal-like reflections off of the abundant autumn trees thriving along the roadways leading to campus.
 Warmly clad students were everywhere making preparations for the Fall quarter at the University of Oregon.
 The cleanliness and clarity of the air was truly overwhelming.
 I felt I was entering a lumber scented alternate universe, fascinated by a brilliance I’d seldom sensed since the times shared with my Grandfather on our secret San Gabriel plateau.

-Amazed at the ease with which I found a parking space next to the Co-op bookstore became less so when I noticed a parking meter in front of my bug splattered windshield.
+Amazed at the ease with which I found a parking space next to the Co-op bookstore became less so when I noticed the parking meter in front of my space.
 Having spent my last vestige of change on a vending machine in Weed, I looked around for help.
-A very attractive girl hosting inquisitive eyes and cheshire smile was coming my way.
+A VERY attractive girl hosting inquisitive eyes and cheshire smile was coming my way.
 I asked if she might have change for a dollar bill.
 After examining her purse, she exclaimed all she had was fifty cents.
 As that was all I needed, I offered to make the trade to which she obliged.
-Thanking her, I went to insert the quarters and looking back again our smiles met with an approving mutual turn of our heads.
+Thanking her, I went to insert the quarters and looking back again our smiles met with the shared turn of our heads.

 Only having an hour, I quickly went to the bookstore and amongst other items, purchased a map of the campus to help find my way around.
 When getting back into the bus, just about to close the door, I heard a voice calling out coming towards me.
 It was the girl with the cheshire smile holding two quarters out in her hand.
 I awkwardly said that it wasn’t necessary, but she insisted after which I took them and thanked her before saying goodbye.
 Sitting in the drivers seat, opening up the map that would lead me to my dorm, I wondered, why didn’t I use that moment to pursue more conversation with such an accommodating and attractive girl?